‘Thank you for conducting Lauren’s memorial and burial. You were such a source of support to us all we will never forget it.’

 As a celebrant, I often retell the story of your loved one’s life on behalf before family members or friends read their own eulogies – but I can read your words out if you feel unable to.

-Humanist funerals can take place in a variety of locations.
-Typical places for a humanist funeral are crematoria, cemeteries and woodland burial sites.
+Celebrant-led funerals can take place in a variety of locations.
+Typical places are crematoria, cemeteries and woodland burial sites.
 Other places could include hotels, pub function rooms, village halls, gardens or any other place where people can gather and celebrate a person’s life.

-What do people wear to a humanist funeral?
+What do people wear to a celebrant-led funeral?

 Can we have hymns at a humanist funeral?